JoshSJKim/ES6/README.md

 ```

 - In the above two codes, ```console.log(createPerson("Josh", 43, "male));``` will display ```{name: 'Josh', age: 42, gender: 'male'}```
 - NOTE: The curly braces in the return portion of the function can be wrapped in parentheses.
+  - It is a technique used to indicate that the expression within the parentheses is an object and should be returned by the function.
-It has no effect of the output.
+  - It has no effect of the output.
 It is optional and sometimes added for clarity and improved readability.
 - NOTE: The above code format is called a 'block body syntax' of arrow function.
-  - it requires an explicit 'return' statement in order to return the object literal.
+  - It requires an explicit 'return' statement in order to return the object literal.

 There is another way to write the code above using 'concise body syntax' of arrow function.